swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

     environment: [
         "PROJECT_DIR": "\(targetBuildContext.packageDirectory)",
         "TARGET_NAME": "\(targetBuildContext.targetName)",
-        "DERIVED_SOURCES_DIR": "\(swiftGenOutputsDir)",
+        "DERIVED_SOURCES_DIR": "\(genSourcesDir)",
     ],
-    outputDirectory: swiftGenOutputsDir
+    outputFilesDirectory: genSourcesDir
 )
 ```

 An alternate use of `swiftgen` could instead invoke it once for each input file, passing it output files whose names are derived from the names of the input files.
 This might, however, make per-file configuration somewhat more difficult.

-There is a trade-off here between implementing a prebuild command or a regular build commnand.
+There is a trade-off here between implementing a prebuild command or a regular build command.
 Future improvements to SwiftPM's build system — and to those of any IDEs that support Swift packages — could let it support commands whose outputs aren't known until it is run.

 Possibly, the `swiftgen` tool itself could also be modified to provide a simplified way to invoke it, to take advantage of SwiftPM's new ability to dynamically provide the names of the input files in the target.